Bases: BaseService

 A method that builds a custom Docker image from a Dockerfile.

-:param name: The name to assign to the built image.
+:param name: The name for the custom image.

 :param dockerfile: The path to the Dockerfile.